asharris/ParallelsBackup/README.md

 * VM Name (the name of a VM as returned by ```prlctl list -a```).
 There can be one of these for each of the VMs on the host.

 ### main
 1. **StatusDirectory** The status directory is the location where _.last_ files are created and updated.
-The director must exist before the backup program is run and have read/write permission.
+The directory must exist before the backup program is run and have read/write permission.
 The status file contains the last backup number and the cumulative uptime at the time of the last backup If the file does not exist then a backup is forced and the file is created.
 2. **prlctl** This is the full path to the Parallels program '_prlctl_'.
-This program is used to get the names of the VBMs, the status of the VM, the location of the VM files and the cumulative uptime.
+This program is used to get the names of the VMs, the status of the VM, the location of the VM files and the cumulative uptime.
 3. **tar** The full path name of the tar program used to create the tarball.
 4. **backupRotations** If not set this defaults to '3'.
 Backups are named by the compressed tarball inclusive of the backup number.
 5. **BeforeBackup** Any commands to run before any backups are made.
 This is run once when the BackupParallels program starts